 Due to Government advice, we are practising social distancing and reducing the need for social interaction.
-We’ll be conducting our interviews for BSc (Hons) Operating Department Practice by Zoom.
+We’ll be conducting our interviews for BSc (Hons) Operating Department Practice on Teams.

 We’ll endeavour to have much parity as possible between the online interview and a campus interview, but of course we can’t truly replicate the experience.